PDXpert PLM Software

 Iteration-level relational imports

 Before importing your data, back up your database.
-The import tool makes significant changes to your database, and can overwrite data on previously-imported items.
+The import tool can make major changes to your database, and can overwrite data on previously-imported items.
 You cannot undo the changes it makes; you can only restore your backup database.

-Do not try to create or modify an iteration-level relationship after the iteration is released.
-Only item-level data can be updated after an iteration is released.
+Do not try to add or modify an iteration-level relationship after the parent item's first iteration is released.
+Only item-level data can be updated after an item's first iteration is released.

 If you use Excel as your CSV file editor, it may make undesired changes to values that it interprets as a number.
 For example, part number strings beginning with zero (e.g., 001234) will often be silently converted to a numeric value (1234).
 If you have any part numbers, document numbers or other data with leading zeroes, don't use Excel.
 Instead, use a CSV file editor, Windows Notepad, or other plain text editor (not Word) to edit your import file.

-Parent and child items in these import files are matched according to the identification rule defined in Item uniqueness defined by: Number, Organization, Class, Type.
+Parent and child items in these import files are matched according to the identification rule specified in Item uniqueness specified by: Number, Organization, Class, Type.
 Columns not specified by the rule (Class or Type) are ignored during matching.

 Iterations (revision and lifecycle) are always ignored in the matching (in fact, none of the relational import files include columns for specifying iteration values).

-Lists that are applied to a specific parent item (BOM items, approved sources, references, file attachments) are treated as an unbreakable replacement set.
-The parent item's entire previous set is first deleted, and then the new set is added.
-If any one row of the parent's set cannot be imported, then none in the set is imported.
+Each parent item's list (BOM items, approved sources, references, file attachments) is a complete replacement set.
+First, the parent item's entire previous list is deleted.
+Then, the new list is added.
+If any one row of the parent's set cannot be imported, then the list is not imported.

 - The column names in the first row of the import file (the "header" row) must match the definitions in the help topic.
 The header names are case-sensitive and must be spelled exactly as shown.
 Every column with data must have a conforming header.
 Do not include more than one column with the same header name.

-- Defined columns may be in any order.
+- specified columns may be in any sequence.
 Extra (undefined) columns in the import file are ignored.

 - Every value must conform to the column's specified type (collection member, string, number, etc.) or be empty.
 For example, a column that requires a numeric value cannot include non-numeric characters.